chef-boneyard/chef-rfc/new/file-content-verification.md

 appropriate.
 If the block returns false, the provider will raise an error.

-If a string argument to verify is passed.
+If a string argument to verify is passed, it will then be executed as a system command.
+If the command's return code indicates success (0 on unix-like system) the provider will continue to update the file on disk as appropriate.
+If the command's return code indicates failure, the provider will raise an error.

 The path to the temporary file with the proposed content will be available by using Ruby's sprinf formatting:

    "%{path}"

 other variables may be made available to commands in the future.

-If the command's return code indicates success (0 on unix-like system) the provider will continue to update the file on disk as appropriate.
-If the command's return code indicates failure, the provider will raise an error.

 If no verification block or string is supplied by the user, the provider assumes the content is valid.